 Our curriculum includes dedicated browsing times and extended reading sessions to develop stamina.
 All children will be read to by adults in school, meaning many children get the opportunity to enjoy text at a higher level than they could access independently.
 We have developed a recommended list for each year group to support this.
 The list is intended to ensure our children continue to experience a diverse range of high-quality text.

 At Great Totham Primary School we have developed our own detailed curriculum for English and Maths.
 Based on the National Curriculum these documents provide staff with the detail required to build on the children’s existing knowledge and experiences when planning.

 Our approach to learning can be encapsulated in our school motto ‘Enjoy, Respect, Achieve’.

-This means our whole curriculum and school experience focuses upon providing our children with the widest range of learning opportunities aimed at developing the whole child.
-Whilst, of course, we place high importance on academic achievement we know that well-rounded learners are developed through access to a range of much wider experiences such as social, sporting, artistic and cultural.
+This means our whole curriculum and school experience focus upon providing our children with the widest range of learning opportunities aimed at developing the whole child.
+Our Learner @ statements underpin every learning opportunity as we believe these skills enable children to be successful learners for life.

 The school motto ‘Enjoy, Respect, Achieve’ encapsulates the values that drive the school community.
 Implicit within this are the following rights and these form the basis for the school behaviour policy:

 The right to be safe

 The right to be able to learn without unnecessary interruption or disruption